![]() |

 Let's see how easy an FPGA DSS implementation can be.

-Ok, your new FPGA board has a fast DAC (digital-to-analog converter).
-Here's a possible board setup with a 10-bits DAC running at 100MHz.
+Ok, your new FPGA board has a fast DAC (digital-to-analog converter) analog output.
+Here's a possible board setup with a 10bit DAC running at 100MHz.

-The DAC outputs an analog signal, and for periodic signals, speeds up to 50MHz can be achieved (the Nyquist limit).
+The DAC outputs an analog signal, and for periodic signals, the Nyquist limit says that speeds up to 50MHz can be achieved.

 module SimpleDDS(DAC_clk, DAC_data);